SSWConsulting/SSW.People.Profiles/Ben-Neoh/Ben-Neoh.md

 | ![](../badges/Developer-dotnet-mvc.png)

 ---
 Ben is an software developer based in the Sydney office and one of the top students in the UTS engineering faculty, currently pursuing a bachelor's degree in software engineering at the University of Technology Sydney.
-He is a quick learner and favours front-end technologies.
-His strongest area of expertise is Angular, and he is always eager to learn about new technologies.
+He is a quick learner, his strongest area of expertise is Angular and frontend technologies.
+He recently initiated his exploration of cloud technology.

 His Favourite tools include:
 - **Angular** + **NgRx**